cbrl/ShrineOfDisorder/README.md

 - `SwapOneInventory` -  Swap the inventory of the player which activated the shrine with one other randomly selected player.
 - `SwapAllInventories` - Randomly swap the inventories of every player.

-**Warning:** The shrine behaviors which swaps player inventories are currently untested.
+**Warning:** The shrine behaviors which swap player inventories are currently untested.

 Defaults to `RandomizeEachStack`.

 #### `OnlyObtainedItems`

-When determining which items to give the player, only consider they items that they already have in their inventory.
+When determining which items to give the player, only consider the items that they have in their inventory as potential candidates.

 Disabled by default.